 It can be difficult to hear the frequency if you just pluck on the suppressor.
 You'll hear an indistinct thud, though part of it will be the right pitch.
 You can also try bowing right on the suppressor itself, but they tend to spin and are still hard to hear.

-For this purpose, acousticians have used a thin glass tube, which they refer to as a Fuhr tube.
+For this purpose, acousticians have used a thin glass tube, which they refer to as a Fuhr tube (named after a scientist by that name).
 For bass we use just a 2mm thin glass capillary tube, 6 inches in length, available from scientific supply houses (ordering information below).
 With just a little water on the fingers, you place one end on the suppressor, then slide your fingers downward on the tube.
 You'll feel a little skipping on your fingers, and the pitch of the suppressor generally comes out loud and clear.
 (It's quite like spinning your moistened finger around a wine glass, and hearing the resonant frequency of the glass.)
 With just very little practice one finds this quite easy to do, and it is a very effective way to tune the suppressor.

 For a given mass, it should have its lowest pitch when centered between the bridge and tailpiece.
 If we move it either way, the pitch will rise.
 What I don't want to do is get into an adjustment that shifts the suppressor close enough to the bridge that it would act as a mute on the sound.
 If you need a higher pitch, it's better to go with a lighter mass suppressor.